CodebuffAI/codebuff/backend/knowledge.md

 - **Reading Files**: The `read_files` tool allows the AI to access project file contents.
 - **Applying Changes**: The `applyChanges` function in `prompts.ts` processes and applies file modifications suggested by the AI.

+## Code Organization and Best Practices

+1. **Centralize Shared Logic**: When implementing functionality that's used in multiple places (e.g., web API and backend), create shared functions to promote code reuse and consistency.
+This is particularly important for business logic like referral handling and usage calculations.

+2. **Shared Function Location**: Place shared functions in a common directory accessible to both the web API and backend.
+Consider creating a `common/src/utils` directory for such shared functionality.

+3. **DRY Principle**: Always look for opportunities to refactor repeated code into shared, reusable functions.
+This not only reduces code duplication but also makes maintenance and updates easier.

+4. **Consistent API**: When creating shared functions, ensure they have a consistent API that can be easily used by different parts of the application.

+5. **Testing Shared Functions**: Implement unit tests for shared functions to ensure they work correctly in all contexts where they are used.

+6. **Documentation**: Document shared functions clearly, including their purpose, inputs, outputs, and any side effects, so that other developers can use them effectively.

+7. **Version Control**: When making changes to shared functions, consider the impact on all parts of the application that use them, and test thoroughly.

 ## Development Guidelines

 1. **Type Safety**: Utilize TypeScript's type system to ensure code reliability and catch errors early.